top of page

 I’m super busy.
 I’m not sure I have the time to get involved, but thank you for doing this and good luck!

-The Challenge is structured so that busy people can make an impact by learning and advocating for as little as 15 - 20 minutes a month.
+We structure things so that busy people can make an impact by learning and advocating for as little as 5-15 minutes a month.
 This only works, though, if there are lots of people acting together.
 Your participation really is key.

 We respect and appreciate that many of you are involved in other important efforts.